softwaremill/realworld-tapir-zio/README.md

 # ![RealWorld Example App](logo.png)

-> ### [Scala with tapir and ZIO] codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ### Scala+ZIO+Quill+tapir codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

 ### [Demo](https://demo.realworld.io/)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a backend application built with **[Scala with tapir and ZIO]** including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a backend application built with **Scala, ZIO, Quill and tapir** including CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the **[Scala with tapir and ZIO]** community styleguides & best practices.
+We've gone to great lengths to adhere to the **Scala's** & **ZIO's** community styleguides & best practices.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.